-Have you noticed that your car engine has been running hotter than normal?
-An overheated car engine is nothing to joke around about.
+Have you noticed your car engine has been running hotter than normal in Lake Stevens?
+An overheated car engine should not be ignored.
 If you notice the temperature gauge on your vehicle increasing, you should take the warning very seriously.
-While proper car maintenance performed by a professional auto specialist can help prevent issues with overheating, any number of internal problems could be causing your vehicle to overheat.
+Any number of internal problems could be causing your vehicle to overheat.
 If this happens while you’re driving, here’s what you can do to keep yourself and your car safe.

 1. Shut Off Your Vehicle

-The very first thing that you should do when your engine overheats is pull over and shut your vehicle off.
-While you may want to try to drive the few extra miles to the nearest auto technician, it’s imperative that you stop your car immediately and let it cool down.
+The first thing you should do when your engine overheats is to pull over and shut your vehicle off.
+While you may want to try to drive the few extra miles to the nearest auto technician, don’t.
+Stop your car immediately and let it cool down.

 2. Leave the Radiator Cap Alone